 - The Specific feature calls for narrowing the scope of your goal.
 It should be clear and to the point.
-If you have a goal that is very ambitious or very general and vague, it would be very difficult to achieve during a set period of time.
+If you have a very ambitious or very general and vague goal, it would be challenging to achieve during a set period.
 When narrowing your goal, try to answer the five “W” questions:

 - What do I want to accomplish?